Instant pot ribs are glorious and this recipe gives you all of the flavour of Chinese Spare Ribs at home in the shortest way possible!

-For many years Chinese Spare Ribs were my go-to choice from the Chinese takeaway.
+For many years Spare Ribs or Chinese chicken and mushrooms were my go-to choice from our local takeaway.

 As I grew older I became more adventurous but they still hold a special place in my nostalgic food memories!